ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/02-Why-use-a-HPC.md

   times with different hyperparameters, or doing a grid search to determine those ideal hyperparameters.
-These tests can be performed independantly of eachother, but your local workstation may be limited by the number of processes it has - you can access more of these on a HPC.
+These tests can be performed independantly of eachother, but your local workstation may be limited by the number of processors it has - you can access more resources on a HPC.
 - Similarly, when evaluting the performance of a model, you may use techniques like cross-validation, which require repeated independant runs of the same code.
-Having more processors to distribute this workload across simultaneously is where a HPC comes in handy.
+Having more processors to distribute this workload across is where a HPC comes in handy.